TechBuz4/Gemma_competition_WellNest/README.md

 WellNest addresses these challenges by combining:

-- **Prenatal risk prediction** from using body vitals to predict low, mid or high risk pregnancy
+- **A Gemma 3n-powered Prenatal risk prediction** from using body vitals to predict low, mid or high risk pregnancy
 - **Postpartum depression screening** through the use of EPDS score to ssess mental risk
 - A **Gemma 3n-powered virtual assistant Nestie** for empathetic interaction, mentall health help, advices and many more
 - **Community insights and personalized wellness nudges**